pvhau169/Projects/README.md

 In this episode simulation, based on the strong water flow is from top right to bottom left, the agent can infer the source location is at top of predicting the image.
 When agents receive some chemical concentration, it can tell the source is at the top right.

-## Chemical plume tracking using deep reinforcement learning
+## Chemical Plume Tracking using Deep Reinforcement Learning
 <p float="left">
 <img src="./images/seeking_simulation.gif" width=500 ">
 <img src="./images/seeking_trajectory.gif" width=200 ">